-Before changing the filter or cleaning, turn off the unit and disconnect its power supply.
+Before changing the filter or cleaning, turn the unit off.

-When removing filter, do not touch metal parts in the unit.
-The sharp metal edges can cut you.
+When removing the filter, DO NOT touch the metal parts in the unit.
+The sharp metal edges can cause injury.

-Do not use water to clean the inside of the indoor unit.
-This can destroy insulation and cause electrical shock.
+DO NOT use water to clean the inside of the indoor unit.
+This can destroy the insulation and cause an electrical shock.

-Do not expose filter to direct sunlight when drying.
+DO NOT expose the filter to direct sunlight when drying.
 This can shrink the filter.

-Any maintenance and cleaning of outdoor unit should be performed by an authorized dealer or a licensed service provider.
+Any maintenance and cleaning of the outdoor unit should be performed by an authorized dealer or a licensed service provider.
 Any unit repairs should be performed by an authorized dealer or a licensed service provider.